cash stack icon

 How long do ISA transfers take?

-Transferring cash ISAs can take up to 15 days, while other types of ISA, such as transferring to and from a stocks and shares ISAs, may take up to 30 days.
+Transferring a Cash ISA can take up to 15 days, while transferring other types of ISAs, such as Stocks and Shares ISAs, make take longer – up to 30 days.

-Our ISA charts are updated regularly throughout the day to bring you the latest top rates; you can use them to compare easy access, fixed rate and notice cash ISAs.
+Our ISA charts are regularly updated throughout the day to bring you the best easy access, fixed rate and notice cash ISAs currently available.

-Looking for an investment opportunity?
-You can compare stocks and shares ISAs using another of our dedicated charts.
+Alternatively, if you’re looking for an investment opportunity, you can compare Stocks and Shares ISA providers using another of our dedicated charts.

 ISA transfer FAQs